hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set.html.markdown

 ---

-The `vault_certificates` block support the following:
+A `vault_certificates` block support the following:

 * `certificate_url` - (Required) It is the Base64 encoding of a JSON Object that which is encoded in UTF-8 of which the contents need to be `data`, `dataType` and `password`.
 * `certificate_store` - (Required, on windows machines) Specifies the certificate store on the Virtual Machine where the certificate should be added to.